 Your Twitter profile photo is a circular photo that appears next to every tweet you send.
 You can use either your company logo or your headshot for your profile photo.

 While you’re still editing your profile, don’t forget to add your location.
 Especially for a local business, this can help build a stronger connection with your potential audience.
-But remember, Twitter is a global phenomenon, if people from another city or country are visiting your profile, they might not recognise your specific neighbourhood or community name.
+But remember, Twitter is a global phenomenon, if people from another city or country are visiting your profile, they might not recognize your specific neighborhood or community name.